lostintangent/gitdoc/README.md

 By default, GitDoc generates commit messages based on the day and time that they're committed.
 However, it can also use AI to generate commit messages based on contents of the changes you make.
 If you'd like to enable this capability, simply install the Copilot extension, and then enable the `GitDoc > AI: Enabled` setting.
 Once complete, you'll notice that your auto-commits now have semantic/friendly messages.

 By default, GitDoc uses `gpt-4o` for generating commit messages, but you can only try out other models (e.g. `o1`, `claude-3.5-sonnet`) by changing the `GitDoc > AI: Model` setting.
-Additionally, if you'd like to instruct GitDoc to use specific stylistic preferences, then you can set the `GitDoc > AI: Custom Instructions` setting to include some additional guidances (e.g. "Prefix the messages with an emoji").
+Additionally, if you'd like to prepend an emoji to the AI-generated commit messages, then enable the `GitDoc > AI: Use Emojis` setting.
+And if you'd like to provide GitDoc with more specific stylistic preferences, then you can set the `GitDoc > AI: Custom Instructions` setting to include any additional guidance (e.g. "Use only lowercase letters").

 ## Squashing versions